 You can create a free rent increase letter through Rocket Lawyer.

-You should also consider adding a brief description of why you’re raising rent prices and how tenants will benefit.
+You should also consider briefly describing why you’re raising rent prices and how tenants will benefit.
 For example, a rent increase will allow you to continue providing high-quality amenities and property maintenance.

 Final Thoughts: How Inflation is Raising Rent Prices

-For the most part, inflation is beneficial to landlords because it raises the cost of housing which will raise rent and gross income.
-This is because the demand for rental housing increases as people become more willing to pay high rents than an unmanageable mortgage in that economic environment.
+For the most part, inflation benefits landlords because it raises housing costs, which will raise rent and gross income.
+This is because the demand for rental housing prices increases as people become more willing to pay high rents than an unmanageable mortgage in that economic environment.

 As a landlord, you may have higher expenses due to the cost of goods and services going up.
 Still, having a rental property means you’ll largely be shielded from the consequences of inflation because you can raise the rent on your property to keep pace with the inflation rate.
 You’ll likely be able to pay your rent increases beyond just covering your expenses for a nice tidy profit.